kurojifusky/kurojifusky/README.md

 **Hiya!** I'm a self-taught full-stack web dev, data scientist, and a UI/UX designer from the Philippines and I work most of the projects on my own.

-I write code as a passionate hobby of mine because I found it theraputic - outside of programming, I also do video editing worth decades of experience and making subpar indie music!
+I write code as a passionate hobby of mine because I found it therapeutic - outside of programming, I also do video editing worth decades of experience and making subpar indie music!

 ## 🌐 Sites I manage